openebs/openebs/k8s/demo/mongodb/README.md

 ## Step-2: Deploy the mongo-statefulset with openebs storage

 Use OpenEBS as persistent storage for the mongodb statefulset by selecting an OpenEBS storage class in the persistent volume claim.
-A sample mongodb statefulset yaml (with container attributes and pvc details) is available in the openebs git repo.
+A sample mongodb statefulset yaml (with container attributes and pvc details) is available in the openebs git repository.

-The number of replicas in the statefulset can be modified as per need.
+The number of replicas in the statefulset can be modified as required.
 This example makes use of 2 replicas.
-The replica count can be edited in the statefulset spec :
+The replica count can be edited in the statefulset specification :

 ```
 ---